-The testing environment is the set of test objects and their properties and methods that UFT needs to recognize in applications developed in your environment.
-To support recognizing objects in this testing environment, you must provide UFT with all of the information that describes the environment.
+The testing environment is the set of test objects and their properties and methods that UFT One needs to recognize in applications developed in your environment.
+To support recognizing objects in this testing environment, you must provide UFT One with all of the information that describes the environment.

 Your testing environment must have a unique name that distinguishes it from other environments supported by registered Testing Agents.
-You use this name (also known as the PackageName or environment ID) to register your Testing Agent on the UFT computer.
+You use this name (also known as the PackageName or environment ID) to register your Testing Agent on the UFT One computer.
 For more information, see Registering Your Testing Agent.

-UFT requests the basic description of the testing environment during the initial handshake with the Testing Agent.
+UFT One requests the basic description of the testing environment during the initial handshake with the Testing Agent.
 To provide this information, you implement the GetTestingEnvironment method in the ITestable interface.

 For more information, see: